-Compared with CABG, some advantages of angioplasty are that it:
+Compared with CABG, some advantages of PCI are that it:

-- Doesn't require general anesthesia (that is, you won't be temporarily put to sleep during the procedure)
+- Doesn't require general anesthesia (that is, you won't be given medicine to make you sleep during the procedure)

 - Has a shorter recovery time

-Angioplasty also is used as an emergency procedure during a heart attack.
+PCI also is used as an emergency treatment for heart attack.
 As plaque builds up in the coronary arteries, it can rupture.
-This can cause a blood clot to form on the plaque's surface and block blood flow.
-The lack of oxygen-rich blood to the heart can damage the heart muscle.
+This can cause a blood clot to form on the surface of the plaque and block blood flow to the heart muscle.